mikependon/RepoDB/RepoDb.Docs/RepoDb vs Dapper.md

 	}
 	```

-	**Note**: You can target specific columns.
+	**Note**: You can target a specific column.
 In addition, the *identity* values are automatically set back to the entities.

 - Bulk operation: